GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-06/submissions/expired-certificate/lab-03-san-mismatch-scenario.md

 ---

 ## Question 1 — Step-by-Step Walkthrough
+> Walk through each step.
+What did each find?
+Pass or failure?
+What did each rule out?

+My answer - SAN titled appointments.metrogeneral.hospital is not matching to the subject/hostname titled schedule.metrogeneral.hospital.

 ---

 ## Question 2 — Understanding the SAN Mismatch
 > Cert and server are legitimate — why does it fail?
 Why does a browser show an "attacker" warning when there's no attacker?
 Why does a valid, unrevoked cert fail on a hostname mismatch?

+My answer - the requested web service/server "appointments.metrogeneral.hospital" is not given in the Subject's SAN list so a failure occurs.

 ---